appdev-lessons/helper-methods-part-3/content.md

 We put the container around our alerts and our `yield` (where all the rest of each page goes), but under the navbar, so the navbar will still stretch across the top of the screen.

 If we test this, it looks pretty good.
 But there's not a lot of space between flash messages and the navbar.
-We can shift everything down a little by adding to the `class` attribute in the container and making it: `class="container mt-4"`.
-MT for margin top and "4" for the spacing.
+We can shift everything down a little by adding to the `class` attribute in the container and making it: `class="container mt-3"`.
+MT for margin top and "3" for the spacing.
+(Feel free to experiment with different spacing, although check `rake grade` for the expectation from our automated test.)

 Looks good?
 Great!
 Commit again.